AustinHunting/copilotiq-interview/README.md

 # copilotiq-interview
-Repository to contain interview problems and solutions for CopilotIQ
+Repository containing interview problems and solutions for CopilotIQ